Clay County, FL

 What are the results?

-• Welcoming new businesses, including two hotels, Physicians Partners of America, Borland & Groover, and an apartment complex expansion
+- New businesses, including two hotels, Physicians Partners of America, Borland & Groover, and an apartment complex expansion call Wells Road home.

-• Trees planted in medians and ongoing maintenance schedule
+- Trees were planted in the medians and an ongoing maintenance schedule is in place.

-• Smart North Florida Inc. contract for Smart Growth Corridor along Wells Road to increase public safety and improve traffic conditions
+- A contract with Smart North Florida Inc. for a Smart Growth Corridor along Wells Road is aimed to increase public safety and improve traffic conditions.